Wednesday, October 29, 2014

 "Looks like we might have a good turnout," Angela said, glancing around the bus at the people with their placards and their noise-makers.

-She nodded glumly.
+"--it didn't make any difference," she finished, nodding glumly.
 But then she brightened.
 "These events are good for community building though."

 On this we agreed.

 The crowd at Waterfront was sizable, but not huge.
 It was such a hot day and the sun so merciless that people clustered in the shade patches afforded by the trees along the walkway and the stretched shadows of the high-rise hotels across the street.
 The crowd on the swathes of sun-beaten grass closer to the river was spottier.

 I was disappointed.
 Reports had it that, on the other side of the country, in Manhattan, the climate march attracted 300,000-plus.
 Portland, of course, can't expect to match the crowds in the Big Apple, but we are still the feisty Rose City, whom Bush the Elder named the "Beirut of North America."
 I felt we could have done better.

 Which gets to the reason I was reluctant to attend.

 I learned a valuable and bitter lesson from that travesty.
 It's something that I first encountered when I read Tolstoy's War and Peace in my college days, and which my experiences since have only served to confirm: Human events, history, social evolution, progress --whatever you choose to call it --operates outside human wishes or desires.
 War, technology, economic development are phenomena that have lives of their own quite apart from the petty wishes of individuals or even societies.

 And that, I suspect is what will determine the fate of humanity as regards climate change.
 Carbon emissions will rise or fall according to laws that are quite beyond what anyone might want or hope --whether it's the Earth-loving hippie or the greedy short-sighted Texas oilman.